FikriAbdillah01/credit-card-fraud-analysis/README.md

 ### Outlier and Skewness
 Outliers are data points that have significant differences in value between the values ​​in the dataset.
 The figure below represented the amount column.

 Skewness is a measure of how asymmetrical the data distribution is and is one way to determine the symmetry of the data distribution.
 The figure........

+## Preprocessing Step
+This is Preprocessing step subchapter

 ## Machine Learning Result